 The key to upselling is to increase your average transaction value, which is the amount customers spend during each sale.
 You’re not selling merchandise that people need to replenish or replace, like health and beauty products or clothing.
 You’re selling technology and expertise.
 That may take a little more finesse and creativity.

-Upselling, downselling, and cross-selling increases cart value, improves conversion rates, and adds revenue.
-It also provides an overall more satisfactory customer experience, which Google rewards with higher ranking in the SERPs.
+Upselling, down selling, and cross-selling increases cart value, improves conversion rates and adds revenue.
+It also provides an overall more satisfactory customer experience, which Google rewards with a higher ranking in the SERPs.

 Just to avoid confusion, upselling is the art of convincing a customer to buy a more expensive version of your product or stepping up to a premium service.
 You can achieve this by highlighting the difference in value with advanced features or additional resources they can access with a more expensive package.
 For example, you could provide a cost/benefit analysis between limited and full functionality.

 This can also be accomplished effectively with after-the-sale tactics that don’t rely on digital marketing.
 One such example is follow up texting to boost conversions and increase awareness of related products and services after the sale.
 A growing amount of evidence shows 99% of texts are opened (in 5 seconds on average).
 Studies also show that texts lead to over 200% more responses and almost 300% higher “yes” responses than phone calls.
 Texts can also increase verification rates (for purchases and new users) as much as 95%, compared to emails.